The Hunchback of Notre Dame (1996 film): Stage musical

 The film was adapted into a musical theatre production, re-written and directed by James Lapine and produced by Walt Disney Theatrical, in Berlin, Germany.
 The musical Der Glöckner von Notre Dame (translated in English as The Bellringer of Notre Dame) was successful and played from 1999 to 2002, before closing.
 A cast recording was recorded in German.
 An English-language revival of the musical, with a revised book by Peter Parnell, premiered in San Diego, California on October 28, 2014.

-Sequel and spin-offs
+Sequel

 In June 1998, Disney had announced production had begun on a sequel titled The Hunchback of Notre Dame Deux: The Secret of the Bells, and was slated for release in fall 1999.
 However, the sequel was delayed from its planned fall release in order to accommodate the recording of "I'm Gonna Love You" by Jennifer Love Hewitt.
 The sequel reunited its original voice cast, with Hewitt, Haley Joel Osment, and Michael McKean voicing new characters.
 In 2002, the direct-to-video sequel, The Hunchback of Notre Dame II, was released on VHS and DVD.